 The park is so large that it can easily be seen from outer space, and astronauts have been known to photograph it as they zoom over.
 How amazing is that?
 To give another comparison, Etosha National Park is as large as the country of Switzerland.

 It also contains a very large salt pan that covers over 20% of the area, so in the rainy season parts of it become a shallow lake.

 You can visit any time of the year, but winter May to September is the dry season, which means animals have to visit the water holes regularly and you can park up and “spy” on them easier.

 It’s also a bit cooler for humans who don’t like sweltering in the heat.
 However, that is not to say you should avoid taking a Namibian holiday at other times of the year.

-Namibia, and Etosha especially, has one of the largest populations of Black rhino left in the world, and is one of the few countries that has both Black and White Rhinos.
+Namibia, and Etosha especially, has one of the largest populations of Black rhinos left in the world and is one of the few countries that have both Black and White Rhinos.

 For the chance to see Cape buffalo and hippopotamus, you will need to travel to the northwest to the Caprivi Strip which reaches all the way to Victoria Falls.